PaolaVlsc/JAVA_OrderManagementSystem/README.md

 # Order Management System - Java Application

 A final project for the subject "Software Development Methodologies" at University of West Attica 2020.
 A Java application with a Graphical User Interface (GUI) that can manage orders.
-The orders can be stored and read from files.
+The orders can be stored and be read from csv files.

-This project consists of:
+This project consists of 4 frames:

-*
-*
-*
-*
+* Main Frame - Show all infos of the orders
+* New Order Frame  - A user can add a new order
+* Statistics Frame - Show statistics of orders
+* About Frame - Show info about the app and the developer

 # Technologies used

+* JAVA
+* AWT
+* Swing
+* Event - Listener - Handler
+* Anonymous inner class
+* Inner class
+* ArrayList, JScrollPane, JTextArea, JLabel, JButton, JMenuItem, Accelerator

 # Application UI - Screenshots